 A joint venture is a type of joint arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the joint venture.
-Joint control is the contractually agreed sharing of control of an arrangement, which exists only when decisions about the relevant activities require unanimous consent of the parties sharing considerations made in determining whether significant influence or joint control are similar to those necessary to determine control over the subsidiaries
+Joint control is the contractually agreed sharing of control of an arrangement, which exists only when decisions about the relevant activities require unanimous consent of the parties sharing control.

+The considerations made in determining whether significant influence or joint control are similar to those necessary to determine control over the subsidiaries.

 - Investments in Subsidiaries are stated at cost less provision for impairment loss, if any.
-Investments are tested for impairment wherever event or changes in circumstances investments in outstanding are stated at cost less provision for impairment loss, it any.
-Investments are tested to impairment wherever event or changes in decumenables indicate that the carrying amount may not be recoverable.
-An impairment loss is recognised for the amount by which the carrying amount of investments exceeds its recoverable amount. - (i) Investment and other financial assets (other than investment in Subsidiary and Joint Ventures)
+Investments are tested for impairment wherever event or changes in circumstances indicate that the carrying amount may not be recoverable.
+An impairment loss is recognised for the amount by which the carrying amount of investments exceeds its recoverable amount. - (i) Investment and other financial assets (other than Investment in Subsidiary and Joint Ventures) - Initial recognition and measurement :